jakeharding/repo-health/docs/Use Case.md

 * Metrics for a healthy repository are already defined
 * The repositories to be compared are already picked out

-**Main Success Scenario:** Project lead understands the metrics presented and makes an accurate decision on if the software should be incoporated
+**Main Success Scenario:** Project lead understands the metrics presented and makes an accurate decision if the software should be incoporated

 **Failed End Conditions:** Project lead receives little to no information on the health of the chosen repository